deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 Flow@85144[S]:flow is started at 0.0.0.0:65481, you can now use client to send request!
 ```

-Be sure to note down the port number.
+⚠️  Be sure to note down the port number.
 We'll need it for `curl` and jinabox!
 In our case we'll assume it's `65481`, and we use that in the below examples.
 If your port number is different, be sure to use that instead.

-Note: This doesn't pop up a search interface - for that you'll need to connect via `curl`, Jinabox, or another client.
+ℹ️  `python app.py search` doesn't pop up a search interface - for that you'll need to connect via `curl`, Jinabox, or another client.

 ### Searching Data